controllan/opencloud-helm/README.md

 > This repository is an fork of the original [opencloud-eu/helm](https://github.com/opencloud-eu/helm/) repository which has been archieved.
 > This repository is therefore not connected in anyway to the opencloud company etc. and there are no guarantees regarding security or any other aspects.
 The helm charts of this repository are not safe for production use.
 >
-# Community Helm Charts
+# Community Helm Chart

-Welcome to the **OpenCloud Helm Charts** repository!
+Welcome to the **OpenCloud Helm Chart** repository!
 This repository is intended as a community-driven space for developing and maintaining Helm charts for deploying OpenCloud on Kubernetes.
 **Community Maintained** This repository is **community-maintained** and **not officially supported by OpenCloud GmbH**.
 Use at your own risk, and feel free to contribute to improve the project!

 ## 📑 Table of Contents